🔍

 5. Sequence table – Open appropriate sequence.
 Enter masses and sample / standard identifiers.
 Ensure your desired method is selected.

-6. Purging autosampler – When you are finished evacuating the autosampler, close vacuum, open helium purge valve, wait 1 minute, open vent valve for 5 minutes, close vent valve, wait 1 minute, open isolation valve, check helium flow at flow meter, switch helium valve back to mass spec, then keep venting helium from top of autosampler and watching m/z 28 signal until it stabilizes very near 20 mV.
+6. Purging autosampler – When you are finished evacuating the autosampler, close vacuum, open helium purge valve, wait 1 minute, open vent valve for 5 minutes, close vent valve, wait 1 minute, close helium purge valve, open isolation valve, check helium flow at flow meter, switch helium valve back to mass spec, then keep venting helium from top of autosampler and watching m/z 28 signal until it stabilizes very near 20 mV.

 7. Daily Log – Once autosampler is completely purged with helium, complete a row in the shrek daily log.